Author Q&A in Clinical Education

-Medical, Nursing, and Physical Therapy Programs
+Medical, Nursing, & Physical Therapy Programs

 Clear Cane Chronicles: Shaping the Future of Healthcare Through Person-Centered Care is a patient-authored narrative used in health professions education to help students understand healthcare from the patient’s point of view, extending beyond diagnoses, protocols, and clinical workflows.